 Scotland - Day 5 : Last bit of hiking

-At night it had been as cold as during the previous nights.
+At night it had been pretty cold again.
 The others' tents weren't really designed for cold weather.
 Bart said he had put all his remaining clothes around his sleeping bag but still hadn't felt warm.
 We again started the day with a healthy breakfast of granola.
 I had told everyone to bring a kilo of granola and a kilo of nuts, in addition to the freeze dried dinners and some snacks.

 It was about a half a kilometer to reach a gravel road running from the lake to Aviemore.
 Once we reached that we moved faster, but still not very quick.
 Bart didn't mind going slow because his achilles tendon was hurting.
 We walked through a valley and after an hour took a break to make coffee.
 Then we reached the forest we had walked through on our first day.